 The information I dug up about Blue Shield and gave to regulators last month is now the basis of a class action lawsuit.

-By reporting to regulators costs from administrative errors as medical spending, Blue Shield appears to have shortchanged customers on rebates required by the Obamacare medical loss ratio rule.
+By reporting costs resulting from administrative errors as medical expenses, Blue Shield appears to have shortchanged customers on rebates required by the Obamacare medical loss ratio rule.

-In response to criticism over its conduct as a nonprofit, Blue Shield is holding its first “annual stakeholder meeting"--prohibiting prohibiting policyholders and the public from attending.
+In response to criticism over its conduct as a nonprofit, Blue Shield is holding its first “annual stakeholder meeting."
+But the meeting is open only to a handful of handpicked guests.

 A California regulator determined that nonprofit Blue Shield has no public benefit duty, potentially costing Californians billions of dollars.
 She refuses to explain her decision.